zhooda/conv3rter/README.md

 ```

 To builld, open the Xcode project and build for archive (or just press run if you want to debug).
 I'll probably add the precompiled binary later on but for now its just an Xcode project and some code.

-**NOTE:** At the moment, only the decimal text field works to actually convert any values.
-The other text fields will be enabled and working in v0.2alpha.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change, but really, this project was written in a hurry so definitely open some pull requests :)